Self-Paced Course Design Guidelines

-Member Organizations can now offer asynchronous courses to support organizations that are providing foundational learning journeys for their people.
+Member Organizations can now offer self-paced courses to support organizations that are providing foundational learning journeys for their people.

-- Course Eligibility: At this time, asynchronous courses can be accredited to offer the Agile Fundamentals (ICP) and Business Agility Foundations (ICP-BAF) certifications only.
+- Course Eligibility: At this time, self-paced courses can be accredited to offer the Agile Fundamentals (ICP) and Business Agility Foundations (ICP-BAF) certifications only.

-- Audience: Member Organizations can begin offering asynchronous courses publicly on February 1, 2023.
-Asynchronous courses can already be delivered to private clients.
+- Audience: Member Organizations can begin offering self-paced courses publicly on February 1, 2023.
+Self-paced courses can already be delivered to private clients.

 - Course Accreditation Price: $10,250.00 (USD).
-Creating and accrediting an asynchronously delivered course is a non-trivial amount of time and investment.
+Creating and accrediting a self-paced course is a non-trivial amount of time and investment.

 Learning Management Systems